ska-sa/spead2/doc/tut-7-recv-power.rst

 Nevertheless, let's see if we can get our receiver to keep up with our sender.
-Firstly, let's see what happens if we run it as is: run the receiver in one terminal, and the sender (with arguments ``127.0.0.1 8888``) in another.
+Firstly, let's see what happens if we run it as is: run the receiver in one terminal, and the sender (with arguments ``-p 9000 127.0.0.1 8888``) in another.
 You will probably see a number of messages like the following:

 .. code-block:: text

-    dropped incomplete heap 913 (654064/1048576 bytes of payload) worker thread blocked by full ringbuffer on heap 965
+    dropped incomplete heap 20 (367344/1048576 bytes of payload) worker thread blocked by full ringbuffer on heap 81

 The first one tells you that data has been lost.
-Recall that the sender is dividing each heap into packets, each containing about 1472 bytes out of the 1 MiB of sample data.
-For this particular heap, we received only 654064 bytes of payload, and so it was dropped.
-It is worth mentioning that the heap ID (913) is one assigned by spead2 in the sender and encoded into the packet; it does not necessarily match the loop index in the ``for`` loop in the sender code.
+Recall that the sender is dividing each heap into packets, each containing about 9000 bytes out of the 1 MiB of sample data.
+For this particular heap, we received only 367344 bytes of payload, and so it was dropped.
+It is worth mentioning that the heap ID (20) is one assigned by spead2 in the sender and encoded into the packet; it does not necessarily match the loop index in the ``for`` loop in the sender code.